Ghiță Moscu: Biography

 During the war, Moscu gradually moved toward communism, being engaged with the "maximalist" group that chose to continue its activity clandestinely in German-occupied Romania.
-In 1918 he was arrested in Bucharest by the German military administration and sentenced to four and a half years confinement in Jilava for spreading a manifesto saluting the Russian Revolution.
+In 1918 he was arrested in Bucharest by the German military administration and sentenced to four and a half years confinement in Jilava Prison for spreading a manifesto saluting the Russian Revolution.
 Set free in November 1918, he was arrested again the following month on charges of "attack on public security", after the reinstalled Romanian authorities opened fire on demonstrating workers during a general strike.
 Moscu left the country in March 1919 and, after a brief internment at Užice, made his way to Austria, where he re-established contact with the Romanian movement.
 In November he represented the youth wing of the Socialist Party in the Berlin Congress that created the Communist Youth International, signing its founding manifesto in the name of the Working Youth of Romania.
 After a failed attempt to return to Romania in the summer of 1920, Moscu was finally able to do so during autumn.
 In Bucharest he became one of the main supporters of the creation of a Communist Party, also organising a conference of the clandestine communist factions in Iași during the spring of 1921.
 In June 1921 he left Romania for Soviet Russia with his wife Clara (also known under the pseudonym Ana Bădulescu).
 Moscu, who had by the time adopted the name Bădulescu, headed the Romanian delegation to the Third Congress of the Communist International (Comintern), being elected a member of its Executive Committee (ECCI), as the sole Romanian representative.
 At the same Congress his wife was elected in the International Communist Women's Secretariat.
 Afterwards, the couple moved to Moscow, and was active in the Comintern press.
 Designated the Romanian representative to the Balkan Communist Federation in 1922, Moscu moved to Bulgaria, where the latter organisation had its headquarters.
 Following the Balkan Conference held in Moscow in autumn 1923, he settled in the Soviet Union and was appointed deputy rapporteur of the ECCI for the Balkan countries.
 In 1924 he was admitted in the Bolshevik Party, and later that year participated in Romanian Communist Party's third congress, which took place in Vienna.
 During most of the interwar, Moscu remained the RCP permanent delegate to the Comintern, and in 1927 he was also appointed a member in the Balkan Secretariat of the Comintern.